trvkdb/trvkdb.github.io/_pages/about.md

 Welcome to my website!
 I am currently a 3rd year PhD student at the University of North Carolina at Chapel Hill, working with [Dr. Jeremy Marzuola](https://marzuola.web.unc.edu/).
 Before that, I was a master's student in mathematics at [Missouri S&T](https://math.mst.edu) under the direction of [Dr. Jason Murphy](https://web.mst.edu/~jcmcfd/).
 I am broadly interested in nonlinear dispersive PDE and stochastic PDE.

+I am honored to be the recipient of the Simons Dissertation Fellowship.